venerjoel99/examples-typescript/examples/discord/readme.md

-# Restack AI - Human in the loop example
+# Restack AI - Discord Human in the loop example

-This example will illustrate how you can handle events that will receive feedback as input and have a function that will acknowledge the feedback was received.
+This example will illustrate how you can utilize the Discord API and the Discord bot to get new messages from a channel and reply accordingly

-It will also showcase how a workflow can be left running indefinitely until a condition is met by the usage of the `condition`.
+The idea is the loop workflow will do the following:

-Idea is the humanLoop workflow will have two events:
+1. Read new messages with the bot tagged after the last messages the bot sent.

-1. feedback.
-This event will be triggered whenever you want to send feedback to your desired AI.
-For simplicity purposes, the function called on this event will just reply with a message that the feedback was received.
+2. Reverse a message and reply with the backwards message on the channel.
-2. end.
-This event will be triggered when you are done with interactions and you want your workflow to be done and exit.
-Right now it sets the `endWorkflow` local variable on the workflow to true, which will make the `condition` set to resolve successfully and exit the workflow.
-You can use this example as guidance on how you can keep a workflow running until the end event is sent and how it will handle the events you have defined for the time it is running.
+3. If a 'STOP' message is detected with the bot tagged, the loop will end.

 # Requirements